JeffLiusGitHub/AWS-Certified-Developer-Associate-keypoint/README.md

 - cached in the edge, good for static content
 - replicate bucket in different region, files updated real-time, good for dynamic content

+A VPC Connection (Virtual Private Cloud Connection) is a network connection that connects two or more Amazon Virtual Private Clouds (VPCs).
+Amazon VPC is a service provided by Amazon Web Services (AWS) that allows you to launch AWS resources in your own defined virtual network.

+- Edge location - vpc - EC2 (public)
+- Edge location - vpc - load balancer (public) - EC2 private

+can do geo restriction
+- AllowList
+- blockList

+## CloudFront - pricing

+can reduce the number of edge location for cost reduction
+- all regions - best performance
+- class 200 - exclude most expensive regions
+- class 100 - only least expensive regions

+## global accelerator

+- unicast IP (one server holds one IP)
+- Anycast IP (all servers hold same IP, client holds the nearest one) any location will send to the closest edge location then go through to the ALB (application load balancer) which is private AWS line (faster) lowest latency

+## Global Accelerator vs CloudFront
+same
+- both use Global network and edge location
+- can use shield DDoS protection difference cloutFront
+- improve performance for both cacheable content (img video)
+- Dynamic Content
+- content served at edge

+global Accelerator
+- improve perfornamce use TCP UDP
+- no cache but proxying packets at more AWS regions
+- fit for non HTTP, like UDP (gaming) lot (MQTT) voice over ip
+- http use static ip
+- http require deterministic, fast regional failover